-Coronavirus Relief Fund Appropriations & Expenditures (site under development)
+Coronavirus Relief Fund Dashboard* (Phase 1 - Appropriations & Grants)

 This website exhibits aggregate information on the CRF funds appropriated by the Vermont Legislature.
-The reporting categories used align with the U.S. Treasury CARES Reporting Guidelines.
-Additional spending decisions and expenditure information will be added as the data become available and are verified.
-The site will be updated on a weekly basis.
+The reporting categories used align with the purpose and beneficiaries of the grants.
+Additional spending decisions and expenditure information will be added in Phases as the data become available and are verified.

 *This Dashboard is interactive.
 Click graphics to drill down and reveal detail.
 Data shown is as of 9/30/2020.

 *Phase 1: CRF Appropriations and Grants; Phase 2: Expenditures & Geographic Mapping; Phase 3: Addition of other COVID-19 federal relief to formula grants and FEMA assistance.